Posted on: 06-07-2017 in Financial Planning

 A shared financial journey starts by frankly assessing your present situation and establishing a common priority.
 That way, you don’t start off at different purposes, with one partner working hard to pay off a mutually-used credit card while the other has their eye on that ski holiday package, only to later clash.
 Sounds simple, but the concrete need of the present is the vital first step when establishing the habit of discussing money.
 Then when that present goal or need is achieved, you have that precedent that your mutual understanding and focus can really pay off.

 A 2007 survey by SmartMoney found that 64% of couples polled merged all their finances; 14% kept everything in separate accounts while 18% adopted a mixture.
 Merging everything might be the efficient option as the single source of payment for debits (bills, mortgage) and one-off expenditures (holidays) you both pay for.
-But it is unrealistic that everything will be a ‘couples’ expenditure, since you’ll have your own independent hobbies, clothes and commitments.
+But it is unrealistic that everything will be a ‘couples’ expenditure since you’ll have your own independent hobbies, clothes and commitments.
 If the ‘mixture’ scenario is appealing – where you can independently budget your personal items and contribute to the joint account – consider how might the difference in your earnings determine what each of you contributes.
-Separate accounts works fine, for some couples, though clarity on “today’s goal” (as above) will be critical, as well as the mutual balance of spending and saving.
+Separate accounts work fine, for some couples, though clarity on “today’s goal” (as above) will be critical, as well as the mutual balance of spending and saving.

 From a financial viewpoint, it is a commitment that might even outlast your mortgage repayment – with more varied outlays.
 If you’re an expatriate, the decision might sharpen thoughts about location: would you be happy to start a family abroad, or start afresh in the UK?
 If the latter, how might the UK job hunt hinder your loose schedule to settle down?